ezio-auditore/presentation-mozilla-internship-2011/script.md

 -------
 * My name is John Karahalis.
 I am a Computer Science student here at the Rochester Institute of Technology.
-* I'm here to talk to you about my internship at Mozilla.
+* I wanted to thank Remy for inviting me here to talk about my co-op at Mozilla.
-* The title of my talk is "MDN Development Process Improvements: Tales of an Engagement intern doing software engineering".
-The MDN is the Mozilla Developer Network, Mozilla's documentation and education website.
+* The title of my talk is "MDN Development Process Improvements".
+The MDN, for those who don't know, is the Mozilla Developer Network, Mozilla's documentation and education website.

 Slide 2
 -------